Montana Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Montana Minimum Coverage Car Insurance Requirements

-In Montana, the law requires drivers to have minimum coverage auto insurance to legally operate a vehicle on the roads.
+In Montana, the law requires drivers to have minimum coverage auto insurance to operate a vehicle legally.
 This coverage includes:

 • $25,000 for bodily injury liability per person